zenofbeer/zenpractice/README.md

  The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+ ## [1.1.0] - 2019.07.04
+ ### Added
+ - Random number helper - generates an array of random numbers, from 0 to n, with unique values.
+ - Bubble sort allowing for ascending and descending sort order.

  ## [1.0.1] - 2019.07.04
  ### Changed
  - Fixed the project structure